thengl/GeoMLA/RF_uncertainty/Workshop_uncertainty.md

     ## Mtry:                             22
     ## Target node size:                 10
     ## Variable importance mode:         none
+    ## Splitrule:                        gini
-    ## OOB prediction error:             0.08903655
+    ## OOB prediction error (Brier s.):  0.08903655

 this shows that the model is succesful with the OOB prediction error of about 0.09.
 This number is rather abstract so we can also check what is the actual classification accuracy using hard classes:

 ``` r
 m.s0 <- ranger(fm.s, rm.s, mtry=22, num.trees=150, seed=1)